Post-Doctoral Residency in Counseling and Psychological Services

 Group Psychotherapy and Supervision of Doctoral Students.
 Residents co-lead weekly group therapy with a clinical psychology doctoral student and provide supervision to that student.
 These psychotherapy process groups provide the opportunity for a diverse group of students to work together weekly for 8-12 weeks, generally on interpersonal or self-care goals.
 Residents receive weekly group supervision of their supervision.
 Residents also have the opportunity to run workshops or a therapy group independently.

 Crisis intervention and Emergency Services.
-Crisis intervention at the UCS includes situations that arise during regular working hours as well as after-hours on-call services.
+Crisis intervention at the UCS includes situations that arise during regular working hours .
 After-hours crisis and emergency support is provided through ReSolve Crisis Moblie Service.
 UCS staff work closely with the Office of Residence Life and the Campus Police in receiveing follow up on the students who utilized the after hours ReSolve Crisis Support.

 Consultation and Outreach to University Community.
 The Counseling Services staff is consulted by offices and departments within the University for programming on mental health issues and provides consultation on student-related problems for faculty and staff.
 Residents participate in the planning and delivery of psycho-educational workshops for students, faculty, staff, and parents.
 In addition to workshops, the Counseling Services sponsors outreach activities (such as National Depression Screening) and participates in University-wide outreach events.
 The Counseling Services also offers one-session consultation and referral for faculty and staff who are experiencing difficulties.